 1. HAVE THE APPLICANT COMPLETE A RENTAL APPLICATION ( USE OUR FREE RENTAL APPLICATION HERE )

 2. Get references and verify them

 4. Based on the results of the credit report and verified references, decide whom to rent to.

 5. Collect the first month rent and security deposit as permitted by law.

 6. SIGN THE LEASE with the Tenant(s) – all of them over legal age.
-Be sure to copy Driver License and Social Security Card if available.
+Be sure to copy the Driver License and Social Security Card if available.
 You want to have positive ID in case of eviction. **** Plenty of on-line sites tell you or try to scare you NOT to collect this information.
 BS – collect it and store it securely.
 Destroy it when legally permitted or when tenant leaves.

 6. Give the tenant(s) a receipt for EVERYTHING and a COPY OF THE LEASE.

-6b.Add to this whatever you conditions you have.
-You may want to check with a layer in your state to make sure it is enforceable (legally valid).
+6b.Add to this whatever decision criteria you have.
+You may want to check with a lawyer in your state to make sure it is enforceable (legally valid).

-These steps may not guarantee you the tenant will pay you, but if you have to proceed to evict a tenant or they are late try and you have to collect back rent, the more information you have on the tenant, the easier it will be trace them down and MAYBE collect the rent you are due
+These steps may not guarantee you the tenant will pay you, but if you have to proceed to evict a tenant or they are late try and you have to collect back rent, the more information you have on the tenant, the easier it will be trace them down and MAYBE collect the rent you are due.